 Despite privacy concerns, customers are willing to share personal information, but only to get relevant and personalized experiences.

-Report from Salesforce shows that customers who clicked on recommendations spent 12.9 minutes on the site, as opposed to 2.9 minutes for those who didn’t.
-Make sure to use product recommendations as “You might also like”, “Visitors who viewed this product also viewed”, “Recently viewed”, etc.
+A report from Salesforce shows that customers who clicked on recommendations spent an average of 12.9 minutes on the site, as opposed to 2.9 minutes for those who didn’t.
+Make sure to use product recommendations like “You might also like,” “Visitors who viewed this product also viewed,” “Recently viewed,” etc.

 Some other tools like contextual messaging, geo-location targeting, or simply asking customers what they want in the form of a quiz can help you offer personalized experiences.

 One of the most effective tactics for increased conversions is providing easier to understand product information.
 This is becoming increasingly visual and video-based.
 Finding effective ways and technologies to add more personalization is going to have a significant impact on the online furniture retail space. - Pete Franco, Director of E-commerce at Living Spaces

 5. Conversational Commerce Is on the Cusp of Revolutionizing Commerce

 The brand-customer relationship is evolving.
 Customers are in the driver’s seat of a digital transformation.
 In response to their changing behavior, companies must offer the best customer service and meet their expectations at every touchpoint.
 In the digital age of always-connected customers, contextual conversations across multiple channels are essential for retaining customers and building loyalty.
 You have to be there for them, on their terms.